 The central complex of the camp Kalahari consists of a thatched library, a comfortable lounge and dining area, allowing one to relax and savour the serenity and peace of this charming area.
 In the heat of the day, guests are invited to relax or to take a dip in the plunge pool.

-Accommodation is offered in comfortable tents accommodating a maximum of 10 guests.
+Accommodation is offered in 12, Meru-style canvas tents.
 The tents at the lodge feature en-suite alfresco bathrooms with a flush toilet and a shower.

 This camp can accommodate ten guests in: